 GI practices and centers today face an industry with an aging provider pool and younger physicians that increasingly opt for salaried positions with hospital systems over private practice.
 For this reason, succession planning is an essential part of long-term strategic planning.

 As a physician slows down and moves into retirement, it will undoubtedly have a negative impact on volume and revenue for both the practice and center if succession planning is not successfully undertaken.
-GI practices and centers can counter this by absorbing the volume of the retiring physician into the remaining physicians’ practice or by recruiting additional providers.
+GI practices and centers can counter so by absorbing the volume of the retiring physician into the remaining physicians’ practice or by recruiting additional providers.

 If the practice and center are to minimize the impact or potentially grow volume with a new generation of physicians, physician partners must get ahead of the curve through proactive planning for this transition.